sunrenjie/jpwh-2e-examples/README-3rd.md

 * Test NG @Test groups attribute is a way to group tests, such that we could selectively run tests that belong to specific group(s).
 * Here we don't need to define a JVM arg `-Dgroups=MYSQL `, because it will be implied by the database arg.
 See DatabaseTestMethodSelector as defined as method-selector in AllTests.tng.xml.
-* If we define JVM arg `-Dtest=TestClassFoo`, tests belong to POSTGRESQL group will be run as well.
-Example: CallStoredProcedures#callReturningRefCursorNative().
+* Observation: If we define JVM arg `-Dtest=CallStoredProcedures`, #callReturningRefCursorNative() which belongs to POSTGRESQL group will be run as well.
+Don't know why.

 For IntelliJ IDEA, add it to the TestNG template.

-For command line, use it:
+For command line, use it (borrowed from elsewhere; not yet verified):

 ```
 # maven-surefire-plugin unit tests